 Oxfam in Iraq aims to build resilience in conflict-affected areas of the country by rehabilitating existing basic services and providing longer-term interventions in the areas of water, sanitation and hygiene (WASH) and emergency food security and vulnerable livelihoods (EFSVL), in coordination with local authorities and partners.

 By leveraging our advocacy expertise we hope to influence approaches to humanitarian assistance in order to ensure and protect the rights of all individuals affected by the current conflict.

 We are working in Diyala, Kirkuk, and Salahaddin governorates, which include contested territories on both sides of the Disputed Internal Boundaries (DIBs) in towns and villages in both rural and urban communities.

 - Rehabilitating water infrastructure, providing sanitation facilities and supporting hygiene promotion activities.

-- Providing livelihood opportunities for IDPs and returnees, allowing them to access income while displaced or recently returned.
-Protection activities including service mapping, information provision, and regular community dialog sessions are also mainstreamed throughout with a gender-sensitive lens and focus.
+- Providing livelihood opportunities for displaced and returnee families, allowing them to access income while displaced or recently returned.
+Protection activities including service mapping, information provision and cash for protection, and regular community dialog sessions are also mainstreamed throughout with a gender-sensitive lens and focus.

 - As the frontline recedes, Oxfam plans to expand its operations to include new areas in Central Iraq.
 This includes recently establishing the Oxfam Baghdad office which will coordinate nationwide advocacy and enable partner-led responses to crises as they arise in Baghdad and the surrounding area.